cristian-5/virtualice/readme.md

 The architecture is capable of executing operations on 64bit integers and 64bit floating point numbers.
 The instruction addresses are 32bit long.
 Jumps are absolute.
-Function variables, function parameters are restricted to a maximum addressing of 2^8 (256 variables).
-Global variables are restricted to a maximum addressing of 2^16.
+Function variables, function parameters and global variables are restricted to a maximum addressing of 2^16.

+When a call occurs, a new scope gets generated automatically.
+It is a function's responsibility to move the parameters from the stack into the scope using `param.[b|w] $name`.
+The `return` instruction will automatically drop the current scope, invoking the garbage collector.

+Variable shadowing is automatically implemented and if `local.[b|w].g $name` does not find the variable in the local scope, it will be fetched from the global scope if present.
+If not found then undefined behaviour.
+For variable shadowing to properly work the varible names should be the same for varibles that share the same identifier.

+Global variables are thread shared and thread safe.

+It is possible to force the creation of a new scope with the instruction `scope.c` and the deletion follows `scope.d`.
+A scope deletion will always invoke the garbage collector.

 ### Instruction Set

-We are currently working on this.
-The instruction set is

 ``` asm